Chart Color Schemes

 In terms of cultural diversity, Daylesford records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Daylesford's cultural diversity aligns with the wider region, with 85.7% being citizens, 79.5% born in Australia, and 90.3% speaking English only at home.
-Christianity is the predominant religion, comprising 35.8%.
-Judaism, however, is overrepresented at 0.4%, compared to 0.1% regionally.
+Daylesford's cultural diversity aligns with the broader region, as 85.7% are citizens, 79.5% were born in Australia, and 90.3% speak English only at home.
+Christianity is the predominant religion, accounting for 35.8%.
+Notably, Judaism is overrepresented, comprising 0.4% compared to 0.1% regionally.

 Frequently Asked Questions - Diversity